 Work at this stage involves refining the route further and progressing towards route protection.
 This includes:

-- " geotechnical and environmental investigations to help refine the route

-- " engagement with iwi partners, potentially affected landowners and the community - " seeking designation for the Te Hana to Whangārei corridor.
+- " geotechnical and environmental investigations to help refine the route, - " engagement with iwi partners, landowners and the community, - " seeking designation for the Te Hana to Whangārei corridor and lodging consents for the Alternative to the Brynderwyn Hills section.

 Cost information